SkillsUnion/tamkeen-cloud/0-welcome-to-cloud/2-programme-roadmap.md

 - **DevOps Tools**:
   - **Jenkins**: Automate the build and deployment process.
   - **GitLab CI/CD**: Use GitLab for continuous integration and delivery.
-  - **Docker & Kubernetes**: Integrate container management into DevOps pipelines.
+  - **Docker**: Integrate container management into DevOps pipelines.

 - **Hands-on Practice**:
   - Set up a CI/CD pipeline with Jenkins or GitLab to automatically deploy updates to a cloud environment.